Tu-Swift Dreams of Drums.

 Shadow Walker again turned his thought to the girl with the eyes like a cat.
 She seemed to be telling the truth even though her tale was amazing, if true.
 Still, she was definitely holding something back.
 There was something important that she had not yet told them, but he wasn’t sure what it was.
 Possibly, she herself had done something against the ways of the Veritas.
 Although…how could she help it if she were stolen as a child?

-Meanwhile, quite oblivious to Shadow Walker, Tu-Swift now found himself sitting astride a horse, a giant golden horse.
-He held reins in his hands and he could control the horse via these reins.
+Meanwhile, quite oblivious to Shadow Walker, Tu-Swift now found himself dreaming of sitting astride a horse, a giant golden horse.
+He held ropes in his hands and he could control the horse via these ropes.
 Jaccim Nohan trotted alongside on another horse and spoke to him in Veritas.
 They now seemed friends, but that was not surprising in the dream world.
 Jaccim’s body turned into sticks of firewood, but he continued to talk…although…it wasn’t exactly talking.
 He was using his stick limbs to form sign language.
 Yet, Tu-Swift heard it as words spoken in the voice of Jaccim but the words were not ROI but Veritas.
 He listened to the words and kicked the giant horse firmly but not cruelly and lightly whipped the reins.
 The giant horse took off galloping up a hill, leapt up into the sky and Tu-Swift was flying atop his horse — sailing through the sky effortlessly though the steady drumming hooves continued even louder than before.

 Now, Tu-Swift had fallen off his horse into a pit of giant snakes – squeeze snakes – who were going to squeeze him to death.
 Where was his horse?
 He tried to slide the snakes off of his arms but they wouldn’t go.
 They could speak his name!
 “Tu-Swift!
 Tu-Swift!
 Wake up!”